 Please don’t mark the rock – your initials are not cool

-It’s not generally unsafe to be on the park/walking afternoon earlier in summer, but the weather/restrictions are a good indication.
+It’s not unsafe to be in the park/walking afternoon earlier in summer, but the weather/restrictions need to be followed.
 The tracks will close when the temperatures reach 36 degrees.

 Don’t ignore these closures; we walked in 29-degree heat, and it felt very much hotter with limited shade and only two water taps on our 11km hike – and the water did not taste good at all!

 Carry water with you, more than you think you will need.
 We took 2 litres and drank it all.